-(2) - HR-3.2 The College will institute a supervisory development curriculum.
-(2) - HR-3.3 The College will conduct an employee training needs analysis in order to target training. - HR-3.4 The College will institute an orientation for new employees program.
-(2) - HR-3.5 The College will initiate and promote staff training and organizational development strategies to support computer skill needs, departmental initiatives and improved customer service.
-(2)

-- HR-3.6 The College will provide training to support program and committee effectiveness.
-(2) - HR-3.7 The College will enhance diversity and multicultural awareness among all employees.
-(2) - HR-3.8 The College will develop, fund and maintain a staff development program that provides opportunities to enhance personal effectiveness, provides appropriate feedback on job performance and enhances multicultural awareness.
-(2) - HR-3.9 The College will improve the employee evaluation process.
-(2) - HR-3.10 The College will recognize and reward the contributions of employees.
-(2) - HR-3.11 The College will develop a staffing structure with appropriate levels of skilled workforce, career advancement and remuneration. - HR-3.12 The College will provide an employee friendly environment and culture with institutional support for feedback and response.
+- HR-3.1 Strengthen the process for employee development.
+(2) - HR-3.2 Institute a supervisory development curriculum.
+(2) - HR-3.3 Conduct an employee training needs analysis in order to target training. - HR-3.4 Initiate and promote staff training and organizational development strategies to support computer skill needs, departmental initiatives and improved customer service.
+(2) - HR-3.5 Provide training to support program and committee effectiveness.
+(2) - HR-3.6 Enhance diversity and multicultural awareness among all employees.
+(2) - HR-3.7 Develop, fund and maintain a staff development program that provides opportunities to enhance personal effectiveness, provides appropriate feedback on job performance and enhances multicultural awareness.
+(2) - HR-3.8 Continue to improve the employee evaluation process.
+(2) - HR-3.9 Recognize and reward the contributions of employees.
+(2) - HR-3.10 Develop a staffing structure with appropriate levels of skilled workforce, career advancement and remuneration. - HR-3.11 Provide an employee friendly environment and culture with institutional support for feedback and response.
 (2)